johndunne2019/pands-problem-set/README.md

 * This program is adapted from the example we covered in the week 4 lecture on break and continue keywords: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
 * I have also added a feature whereby if the user enters a number less than or equal to 1 they are prompted to enter only a positive number.
 * Break: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops and https://www.w3schools.com/python/python_while_loops.asp
+* I changed the output to use f strings after watching the week 7 lecture video "fstrings" and also some additional reading here: https://realpython.com/python-f-strings/